mongo-express/mongo-express/README.md

 **To configure:**

-Copy or rename `node_modules/mongo-express/config.default.js` into a new file.

-Fill in your MongoDB connection details, and any other options you want to change.
+Modify `node_modules/mongo-express/config.js` to set your preferences, filling in your MongoDB connection details, and any other options you want to change.

 **To run:**